Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 ## Contributing
-Issues and pull-requests are welcomed, feel free to ask anything.
+Issues and pull-requests are welcome, feel free to ask anything [E-mail](iconxicon@me.com).